rikard-sics/contiki-ng/os/net/security/edhoc/README.md

 Notice that the authentication keys must be established at the EDHOC key storage before running the EDHOC protocol.
 For this reason, an edhoc-key-storage.h() API function is provided in order to set the COSE_key with the correct struct format.
 At the configuration file, the credential type used for authentication must be selected.
 Two types have been implemented:
 - `CRED_KID` : The EDHOC exchanging a unique identity of the public authentication key to be retrieved.
 Before running the EDHOC protocol each party need at least a DH-static public key and a set of identities which is allowed to communicate with.
-- `CRED_INCLUDE` : The EDHOC exchanging messages which include directly the actual credential (DH-static public key) formatted as a COSE_Key of type EC2.
+- `CRED_INCLUDE` : The EDHOC exchanging messages which include directly the actual credential (DH-static public key) formatted as a CCS (CWT Claims Set).
 The EDHOC protocol can runs without prior knowledge of the other peer.
-Each peer provisionally accepts the RPK of the other party until posterior authentication.
+Each peer provisionally accepts the credentials of the other party until posterior authentication and verification.

 ### Supported functionality

 The implementation supports the following features of EDHOC:

-- Ciphersuite: 2, 3
+- Cipher Suites: 2, 3
-- Method: 0, 1, 2, 3
+- Methods: 0, 1, 2, 3
+- Credential Details:
-- Credential identifier: KID
+   - Identifier: KID (single byte)
+   - Inclusion: By reference
-- Credential type: CCS of type EC2
+   - Type: CCS
 - Message_4: No
-- EAD items: None
+- EAD Items: None
+- Message flows: Only forward message flow
+- Connection Identifiers: Only single bytes (excluding empty CBOR byte string)

 ### EDHOC configuration
 The following macro must be defined on the configuration file: